Yinfeng-Lii/YinfengLi/README.md

   </a>
       <br />
   <p align="left">
-    Implement a stable two-wheeled balancing vehicle control system using an STM32 controller by fusing data from multiple sensors such as gyroscopes and accelerometers, and applying a PID control algorithm to overcome the limitations of a single sensor.
+    Implement a stable two-wheeled balancing vehicle control system using an STM32 controller by fusing data from multiple sensors, such as gyroscopes and accelerometers, and applying a PID control algorithm to overcome the limitations of a single sensor.
   </p>
     </td>
     <!-- 动作捕捉项目 -->